PalatinCoder/SquadIT/_pages/about.md

 permalink: /about/
 ---

-We don't no either.
+We don't know either.
 So stay tuned!